-How do you reach travelers?
+How do you reach travelers and increase bookings?
 If you’re a tour operator, you probably ask yourself this question a lot.

 In an effort to book more tours, you utilize several marketing channels, one of which is likely via email.
 A well-targeted email can grab a traveler’s attention, encourage them to browse current deals, and ultimately, book a trip or an excursion.